-If you'd rather be anywhere but in the middle of a meeting how about a warm deserted beach rife with pineapples?
-The only catch being you're the pineapple.
+If you'd rather be anywhere but in the middle of a meeting, how about a warm deserted beach rife with pineapples?
+The only catch is you're the pineapple.
 Juicy on the inside, rough and prickly on the outside.

 WFH palm trees

 Leave the house virtually with a background that puts you out in the real world with some wonderful palm trees.
-This filter also comes complete with some serious sunnies too.
+This filter also comes complete with some serious sunglasses too.

 We can't help but think of Pickle Rick (of Rick and Morty fame) when applying this filter.
-With a quick click you can turn yourself into a smiling, floating, magnificent pickle.
+With a quick click, you can turn yourself into a smiling, floating, magnificent pickle.
 Weird, wonderful and bound to entertain.